sam81/sam81.github.io/r_guide_bookdown/04_data_manipulation.md

 ## [1] male   male   male   female female female
 ## Levels: male female
 ```
 the first argument to the function specifies the number of levels, and the second argument the number of consecutive repetitions of each level, the pattern is repeated up to the number of elements specified by the length argument.
-Notice the different pattern created when the number of consecutive repetitions is set to 1 and the total length is left unchanged
+Note the different pattern created when the number of consecutive repetitions is set to 1 and the total length is left unchanged:

 ```r
 sex = gl(2, 1, label=c("male", "female"), length=6)